Decisions are made based on:

 Engage always considers today as the middle of that timeframe.

-So, for example, if a rule is defined that 5 campaigns can be sent per 30 days, it will look back at the sent campaigns in the last 15 days and look forward for the planned campaigns in the next 15 days.
+So, for example, if a rule is defined that 5 campaign Sends (also referred to as just "Send/s") can be sent per 30 days, it will look back at the sent Sends in the last 15 days and look forward to the planned Sends in the next 15 days.

-Engage then evaluates all planned campaigns in the next 15 days for which this contact is targeted.
-It will reserve time slots for these campaigns when slots are available.
-In case the contact is targeted for more campaigns than the rules allow, slots will be reserved for the campaigns with the highest priority.
+Engage then evaluates all planned Sends in the next 15 days for which this contact is targeted.
+It will reserve time slots for these Sends when slots are available.
+In case the contact is targeted for more Sends than the rules allow, slots will be reserved for the Sends with the highest priority.

-From the example above: if the contact has already received 3 campaigns in the last 15 days, according to the rules, the contact could receive max 2 more campaigns.
-If the contact is targeted for 4 future campaigns, the 2 available slots will be reserved for the 2 campaigns with the highest priority.
-The contact will be excluded from the other 2 planned campaigns with lower priority.
+From the example above: if the contact has already received 3 Sends in the last 15 days, according to the rules, the contact could receive max 2 more Sends.
+If the contact is targeted for 4 future Sends, the 2 available slots will be reserved for the 2 Sends with the highest priority.
+The contact will be excluded from the other 2 planned Sends with lower priority.

 Some edge cases: